 Part of the University of Glasgow's College of Medical, Veterinary & Life Sciences

-The Institute of Cancer Sciences is part of a national centre of excellence in the fight against cancer.
-We carry out a programme of world-class science directed at understanding the molecular changes that cause cancer.
-We are working to translate scientific discoveries into new drugs or diagnostic and prognostic tools that benefit cancer patients, taking new therapies through preclinical and clinical trials.
-The Institute of Cancer Sciences is a major component of the Cancer Research UK West of Scotland Cancer Centre.
+The School of Cancer Sciences is part of a national centre of excellence in the fight against cancer.
+It carries out a programme of world-class science directed at understanding the molecular changes that cause cancer.
+It is working to translate scientific discoveries into new drugs or diagnostic and prognostic tools that benefit cancer patients, taking new therapies through preclinical and clinical trials.
+The School of Cancer Sciences is a major component of the Cancer Research UK Scotland Cancer Institute.

 Glasgow Tissue Research Facility